NelsonPe/Genre-Classification/README.md

 ### c.
 Memory management

 Training IA model in a personal computer is limited by the computing power but very quickly random access memory become the bottleneck of this procedure.
-To pass through, this difficulty I use a custom DataGeneration class so datapoints are loaded from disk by batch.
-I use the DataGenerator class (found at https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) and modify it to fit my particular need (loading song, wrapping song extract and corresponding labels).
+To pass through this difficulty, I use a custom DataGeneration class so datapoints are loaded from disk by batch.
+I use the DataGenerator class (found at https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) and modify it to fit my particular need (loading song, unwrapping song extract and corresponding labels).

-A song with no resampling, 3 seconds extracts and 1 second rolling window step is saved as an array of arrays of shape (10, 66150):
+A song with no resampling, 3 seconds extracts and 3 seconds rolling window step is saved as an array of arrays of shape (10, 66150):

     array([[ 0.0000000e+00,  0.0000000e+00,  0.0000000e+00, ...,
             -8.8073730e-02, -6.0546875e-02, -2.2003174e-02],